TuHuynh20002002/Python-mini_tools/2-gmail_bot/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Update the `.env` file with your email details and your email credentials.
+4. Change `.env.example` to `.env`.
+Update the `.env` file with your email details and your email credentials.
 (Serch "Gmail app password" for more information)
    For example:
    ```
    SENDER_EMAIL = "yourEmail@example.com"